signag/Hybrid-Car-Consumption-Monitor/docs/vizualization.md

 ![Car Overview](img/HCCM_Car_Overview_en.jpg)

-This dashboard shows varipos KPIs on a monthly base.
+This dashboard shows various KPIs on a monthly base.
 Note that synchronization of x-axis labels with monthly bars is shifted by one month because of a lack of x-axis formatting capabilities in Grafana.

 ### Selector: VIN

-Allows selecting the car's Vehicle Identification Number, in cas that the database contains data for multiple cars
+Allows selecting the car's Vehicle Identification Number, in case that the database contains data for multiple cars.

 ### Panel: Trips

-Shows the number of trips per month as stacekd bars differentiated by purely electric trips without fuel consumption (green) and mixed trips with fuel consumption (red)
+Shows the number of trips per month as stacked bars differentiated by purely electric trips without fuel consumption (green) and mixed trips with fuel consumption (red)

 ### Panel: Total Mileage